agreenb/agreenb.github.io/_posts/2025-02-25-handwriting.md

 ## Introduction

-I see online handwriting generation — predicting pen strokes in real time — as a fun project that relates to **robotic trajectory modeling**.
-A robot typically follows a sequence of motor commands (like Δx and Δy) plus discrete events (like lifting a pen or opening a gripper).
-My goal was to feel extremely comfortable with building a multimodal transformer for a real task, with everything from scratch: data processing, model development, training pipelines, experimentation, visualization. <!--more-->
+I took on online handwriting generation — predicting pen strokes in real time — as a fun project that translates naturally **robotic trajectory modeling**.
+A robot follows continuous motor commands (e.g. Δx and Δy) plus discrete events (e.g. gripper opens).
+My primary goal was to gain hands-on experience building a **multimodal transformer** end to end: from tokenizing data, to training, to visualizing results. <!--more-->
-My larger goal is to unify these ideas into a more general foundation model that can handle text or visual inputs and produce continuous movements, whether handwriting strokes or robot actions.
+My larger goal will be to bring these ideas into a large foundation model that can produce continuous movements, whether handwriting strokes or robot actions.

 I'll go over:

-- My **data representation** with Δx, Δy, pen lift.
+- How I represent **Δx, Δy, pen lift** events
-- Why discrete **transformers** improved over the **RNN + GMM** approach for me.
+- Why a **discrete transformer** worked best
-- Moving to a multitask, multimodal model.
+- Shifting to **multitask, multimodal** modeling
-- Debugging tips: overfitting on small dataset subsets, cross-attention visualization, and more.
+- Key debugging tricks (attention visualization, mini-datasets)
-- How this approach ties into SOTA robotic transformers.
+- Ties to **robotic transformers** like RT-Trajectory
-- Final results and next steps, including bridging to massive **foundation models**.
+- Future directions toward **foundation models** with text and continuous movements

 ---